JamesDBartlett3/intel-p1-people-counter/WRITEUP.md

 # Project Write-Up

 ## Notes to Instructor

-I decided early on in the process to base my project on the starter code from Intel's official intel-iot-devkit/people-counter-python repository on GitHub rather than the starter code from the Udacity repo, as I found its comments to be more instructive, and the general workflow more to my liking.
+I decided early on in the process to base my project on the starter code from Intel's official [intel-iot-devkit/people-counter-python](https://github.com/intel-iot-devkit/people-counter-python) repo on GitHub, rather than the starter code from the [udacity/nd131-openvino-fundamentals-project-starter](https://github.com/udacity/nd131-openvino-fundamentals-project-starter) repo, because I found Intel's comments more instructive, and the general workflow more to my liking.

 ## Explaining Custom Layers

 I'm behind schedule, so I didn't think it would be a good idea to make things more complicated than they need to be.
 Therefore, I chose not to use custom layers.
 That being said, some of the potential reasons for handling custom layers are:
 - Increased model performance
 - Better model specialization for specific use cases and scenarios

-#

 ## Comparing Model Performance

 - My method(s) to compare models before and after conversion to Intermediate Representations:
   - [I used Keras for the "Before"](https://www.youtube.com/watch?v=OO4HD-1wRN8)
   - [I used OpenVINO for the "After"](#Model-Research)

 [__THE LAST REMAINING SECTION__]()
 - [ ] The difference between model accuracy pre- and post-conversion was